 Being an intellectual as well as an aesthete, I’ve often read about and mused on what it would have been like to participate in these.
-This inspired me to create my own version of a salon through the form of a lifestyle blog for thinkers and creators with discerning taste.
+This inspired me to create my own version of a "salon" through the form of a personal growth and professional development blog for thinkers, entrepreneurs and creatives.

 At first I assumed this niche focus would only attract a small following.
-However, through original and curated content as well as high impact words and visuals, I was able to grow my community to over 75,000 followers in less than 6 months.
+However, through original and curated content as well as high impact words and visuals, I was able to grow my community to over 100,00 followers.

-What I love most is (a) it’s an authentic reflection of my ideas and interests so it never feels like work; and (b) it’s contextual as well as inspirational so there’s a wealth of practical information a reader can takeaway and apply to their own life.
+What I love most is (a) it’s an authentic reflection of my ideas and interests so it never feels like work; and (b) it’s contextual as well as inspirational so there’s a wealth of practical information a reader can takeaway and apply to their own life or work.

 WHAT DOES A TYPICAL WORK DAY INVOLVE FOR YOU?

 There is no typical day but there is a structure I use each day when planning out how I want it to flow.
 I created a modular routine that allows me to be more efficient by grouping like activities together.

 I break the day into four chunks and then specify what I will focus on during those blocks of time.
 For example morning (personal development), afternoon (client coaching and writing), evening (socialize and explore the city), night (wind down/sleep).

 Other than that, I have a lot of flexibility.
 One of the most significant motivators for working for myself was having the freedom to spend time doing what I love and not be restricted by a traditional 9-to-5 schedule.